ha-custom-panel/template/documentation/README.md

 [instructions]: https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template

-## Maintaning package.json

-The `package.json` will be updated whenever the Home Assistant frontend is upgraded.
-In order to ensure your panel specific dependances are managed, utilize the `package.json.project` file to

-## Upgrading the Home Assistant Frontend Version
+# Upgrading the Home Assistant Frontend Version

 The maintainers of this template will, on occasion, upgrade the Home Assistant frontend version.
 To upgrade to the latest version of the frontend follow these steps: